jisaacks/one-extension/README.md

 ### Usage

 Add a call to `one_extension` in the controller you want to use it on.
-For example, if you want all requests to your Books controller with *.html* to be redirected you would add this to your books controller:
+For example, if you want all requests to your Books controller with *.html* to be redirected to not have it, you would add this to your books controller:

 ```ruby
 class BooksController < ApplicationController